songlab-cal/CherryML/README.md

 [...]
 ```

-As we can see, the de-novo estimated rate matrix outperforms the LG rate matrix, with an average increase in log-likelihood per site of `0.295` (1.4%).
+As we can see, the de-novo estimated rate matrix (with either FastTree or FastCherries) outperforms the LG rate matrix, with an average increase in log-likelihood per site of `0.295` (1.4%).

 # Reproducing all figures in our paper `CherryML: scalable maximum likelihood estimation of phylogenetic models`.